Dana White: Other ventures

 In 2017, White began hosting Dana White's Contender Series.
 Available initially through UFC Fight Pass, the promotion's digital streaming service, and licensed separately from the UFC brand, the show allows burgeoning fighters to compete for a contract in the UFC.

 White was an executive producer of The Ultimate Surfer, a surfing competition television series styled after The Ultimate Fighter.
 It was created by Kelly Slater, a professional surfer and long-time friend of White.
 The show premiered on ABC in August 2021, and was canceled after one season due to low ratings.

 In 2022, White became a co-owner of Thrill One Sports & Entertainment, which owns the properties of Nitro Circus, Nitrocross, and Street League Skateboarding.

 White alongside the Fertittas co-founded Power Slap, a slap fighting competition that debuted in January 2023 and was previously televised on TBS.
 After TBS did not renew its deal with Power Slap, the competition began to be aired on the digital streaming platform Rumble.

 In January 2025, Meta Platforms announced that White had been elected to its board of directors.

-On May 28, 2025, White became one of the founding partners of Phorm Energy, a zero-sugar energy drink launched.
-The beverage is a joint venture between White, 1st Phorm and Anheuser-Busch.
+In May 2025, White partnered with 1st Phorm and Anheuser-Busch to found Phorm Energy, a zero-sugar energy drink venture.